 - BID management

-Erin is from LaPlace, Louisiana and is an alumna of Mercer University, where she was member of the women’s basketball team.
+Erin is from LaPlace, Louisiana, and is an alumna of Mercer University, where she was a member of the women’s basketball team.
 After graduation, Erin received her Master’s degree in Higher Education Leadership from Valdosta State University.
 Erin is a 2015 Leadership Macon graduate, has completed a “Certificate of Nonprofit Fundraising Essentials” with the Georgia Center for Nonprofits, currently serves on the Workforce Development Board, and is a member of the Downtown Macon Rotary Club.
 Erin enjoys hanging out with friends, working out, reading, and cheering on the Mercer Bears!

 - General inquiries